Highlights from the Ratings and Financial Report for Paysafe Limited (PSFE)

 Sponsored

-The average price from analysts is $14.11, which is $6.16 above the current price.
+The average price from analysts is $14.25.
 PSFE currently public float of 539.03M and currently shorts hold a 3.45% ratio of that float.
-Today, the average trading volume of PSFE was 7.72M shares.
+Today, the average trading volume of PSFE was 6.60M shares.

 PSFE’s Market Performance